-You should prepare for your sale early on, at least a year or more before you want to actually sell it off.
+You should prepare for your sale early on — at least a year or more before you want to actually sell it off.
 This preparation time will assist you in building up your business structure, customer base, and financial records to help make it more lucrative.
 This will also help ease the changeover to the new owner and keep everything going smoothly.

 The next step is to figure out your business’s worth so that you don’t over- or under-sell yourself.
 Find a business appraiser for an evaluation.
 They’ll help produce an in-depth explanation of your business’s value.
-This will also help provide credibility on your asking price and will help you see if your listing price is fair.
+This will also help provide credibility to your asking price and will help you see if your listing price is fair.

 Should You Sell Independently or Use a Broker?